-As with timesheets, it's important to check any bills you get from agencies, self-employed workers, or other providers- did they provide what they say they did?
-As before, don't feel obliged to sign something you know isn't right- but contact the Direct Payments team if you need help.
+Invoices: As with timesheets, it's important to check any bills you get from agencies, self-employed workers, or other providers- did they provide what they say they did?
+As before, don't feel obliged to pay something you know isn't right- but contact the Direct Payments team if you need help.

 Deal with invoices as soon as you can so you don't get red letters and it's a good idea to call up and remind companies if they are taking a while to invoice you so you don't get a sudden flurry of bills at the end of the year.
-We will need to contact you to understand the situation if we receive invoices that are over 6 months old.
+Please remember to keep a record of all invoices to be submitted for financial monitoring.

-Community Activities: If your Direct Payment budget is agreed to be used for activities, you will need to provide receipts to confirm that the expenditure is in line with your agreed Support Plan.
-We can then arrange for reimbursements to be made from your Direct Payment account.
-All requests for reimbursement and receipts should be sent to the Direct Payment Payroll team for processing.
+Community Activities: If your Direct Payment budget is agreed to be used for activities, you will need to keep receipts and submit them as evidence when your account is monitored, to confirm that the expenditure is in line with your agreed Support Plan.